lubrz/lubrz/README.md

 Welcome to my profile page

-💡 I'm tech guy passionate about photography and generative art.
+💡 Tech guy passionate about photography and ml

+😄 Pronouns: He/Him

-🌱 I’m currently learning about ml, ai and data visualization.
+🌱 Currently learning about transformers, graph-databases and LLM

-👓 9to5 woking with AWS, AZ and K8s
+👓 9to5 woking as a DevOps Cloud Engineer